ROCm/omnitrace/docs/how-to/troubleshooting-omnitrace-linux.rst

 RHEL (Red Hat Enterprise Linux) distributions of Linux automatically enable a security feature called SELinux that prevents `Omnitrace <https://github.com/ROCm/omnitrace>`_ from operating successfully.
-This issue applies to systems running the CentOS 9 operating system using AMD ROCm Software version 6.1.x alongside an AMD Instinct MI300 GPU.
+This issue applies to systems running the CentOS 9 operating system using any version of the AMD ROCm Software alongside an AMD Instinct MI300 GPU.

 Steps to reproduce the issue
 -------------------------------